transloadit/uppy/website/src/docs/transloadit.md

 ### `waitForMetadata: false`

 By default, the Transloadit plugin uploads files to Assemblies and then marks the files as complete in Uppy.
-The Assemblies will complete (or error) in the background but Uppy won't know or care about it.
+The Assemblies will complete (or error) in the background but Uppy won’t know or care about it.

-When `waitForMetadata` is set to true, the Transloadit plugin waits for Transloadit's backend to extract metadata from all the uploaded files.
-This is mostly handy if you want to have a quick user experience (so your users don't necessarily need to wait for all the encoding to complete), but you do want to let users know about some types of errors that can be caught early on, like file format issues.
+When `waitForMetadata` is set to true, the Transloadit plugin waits for Transloadit’s backend to extract metadata from all the uploaded files.
+This is mostly handy if you want to have a quick user experience (so your users don’t necessarily need to wait for all the encoding to complete), but you do want to let users know about some types of errors that can be caught early on, like file format issues.

 When this is enabled, you can listen for the [`transloadit:upload`](#transloadit-upload) event.

 ### `importFromUploadURLs`

-Instead of uploading to Transloadit's servers directly, allow another plugin to upload files, and then import those files into the Transloadit Assembly.
+Instead of uploading to Transloadit’s servers directly, allow another plugin to upload files, and then import those files into the Transloadit Assembly.
 This is set to `false` by default.

 When enabling this option, Transloadit will _not_ configure the Tus plugin to upload to Transloadit.
 Instead, a separate upload plugin must be used.
 Once the upload completes, the Transloadit plugin adds the uploaded file to the Assembly.